jjlupa/aspnet5-base-ef/README.md

     * `dotnet add package Microsoft.AspNetCore.Mvc.Testing`
     * About this time I added an SLN because VS is better than Code at handling tests imo. https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-sln if you live and die by command line.
     * Create TodoController.Tests.cs read comments in that file for detail
+    * Create TodoService.Tests.cs read comments in that file for detail
+    * Create TodoRepository.Tests.cs read comments in that file for detail

 # Next Steps